The CPES Fund

 We have created a specific fund to accommodate this.
 Donations can be made securely through PayPal via the options below.

-The pilot activity will run from September 2019 to September 2020 and the CPES project itself will review and report at the end of 2020.
+The pilot activity will run from September 2019 to April 2021 and the CPES project itself will review and report after this date.

 Read more about the initial CPES scheme at: https://wrt.org.uk/project/cpes/